tvanzyl/tvanzyl.github.io/content/pubs.md

 #### 2020

 > {{< paper
-title="Surrogate Assisted Methods for the Parameterisation of Agent-Based Models"
+title="Applications of Machine Learning to Estimating the Sizes and Market Impact of Hidden Orders in the BRICS Financial Markets"
-authors="R. Perumal and T.L. van Zyl"
+authors="W. Maake and T. Van Zyl"
-journal="arXiv preprint arXiv:2008.11835, Jan-Dec.
+journal="Journal of Advanced Studies in Finance, vol. 11, no. 1(21), pp. 28--64, Jan-Dec.
 2020"
  >}}

 > {{< paper